Norman Borlaug: Career

 Stakman chose Dr. Jacob George "Dutch" Harrar as project leader.
 Harrar immediately set out to hire Borlaug as head of the newly established Cooperative Wheat Research and Production Program in Mexico; Borlaug declined, choosing to finish his war service at DuPont.
 In July 1944, after rejecting DuPont's offer to double his salary, and temporarily leaving behind his pregnant wife and 14-month-old daughter, he flew to Mexico City to head the new program as a geneticist and plant pathologist.

 In 1964, Borlaug was made the director of the International Wheat Improvement Program at El Batán, Texcoco, on the eastern fringes of Mexico City, as part of the newly established Consultative Group on International Agricultural Research's International Maize and Wheat Improvement Center (Centro Internacional de Mejoramiento de Maíz y Trigo, or CIMMYT).
-Funding for this autonomous international research training institute developed from the Cooperative Wheat Research Production Program was undertaken jointly by the Ford and Rockefeller Foundations and the Mexican government.
+Funding for this autonomous international research training institute, developed from the Cooperative Wheat Research Production Program, was undertaken jointly by the Ford and Rockefeller Foundations and the Mexican government.

-Besides his work in genetic resistance against crop loss, Borlaug felt that pesticides, including DDT, had more benefits than drawbacks for humanity and advocated publicly for their continued use.
-He continued to support pesticide use despite the severe public criticism he received for it.
+Besides his work in the field of genetic resistance against crop loss, Borlaug felt that pesticides, including DDT, had more benefits than drawbacks for humanity and advocated publicly for their continued use.
+He continued to support pesticide use despite the severe public criticism he received.
 Borlaug mostly admired the work and personality of Rachel Carson but lamented her Silent Spring, which he saw as an inaccurate portrayal of the effects of DDT.

-Borlaug retired officially from the position in 1979, but remained a CIMMYT senior consultant.
-In addition to taking up charitable and educational roles, he continued to be involved in plant research at CIMMYT with wheat, triticale, barley, maize, and high-altitude sorghum.
+Borlaug officially retired from the position in 1979, but remained a CIMMYT senior consultant.
+In addition to taking on charitable and educational roles, he continued to be involved in plant research at CIMMYT on wheat, triticale, barley, maize, and high-altitude sorghum.

 In 1981, Borlaug became a founding member of the World Cultural Council.

 In 1984, Borlaug began teaching and conducting research at Texas A&M University.
-Eventually he was given the title Distinguished Professor of International Agriculture at the university and the holder of the Eugene Butler Endowed Chair in Agricultural Biotechnology.
+Eventually, he was a Distinguished Professor of International Agriculture at the university and held the Eugene Butler Endowed Chair in Agricultural Biotechnology.

-He advocated for agricultural biotechnology as he had for pesticides in earlier decades: publicly, knowledgeably, and always despite heavy criticism.
+He publicly advocated for agricultural biotechnology as he had for pesticides in earlier decades despite heavy criticism.